Stay updated on our activities

 Fee

-The fee includes documentation, refreshments and a lunch.
+The fee includes documentation, refreshments, a lunch and a cocktail.
 Accommodation and travel costs are at the expense of the participants or their administration.

 Discounts